 The following performance information indicates some of the risks of investing in the Fund.
 The bar chart shows the Fund's performance for calendar years ended December 31.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance.
+The table illustrates how the Fund's average annual returns for the 1-year, 5-year and since inception periods compare with those of the Bloomberg US Aggregate Bond Index, a broad-based securities market index intended to represent the overall domestic bond market.
+Performance is also shown for the ICE BofA Core Plus Fixed Rate Preferred Securities Index, another comparative index that represents the asset classes in which the Fund invests.
 The Fund's past performance, before and after taxes, does not necessarily indicate how the Fund will perform in the future.
 Updated performance information is available on the Fund's website at www.innovativeportfolios.com.

-As a result of a reorganization that occurred on March 7, 2022, the Fund acquired all of the assets and liabilities of the Preferred-Plus (the "Preferred-Plus Predecessor Fund"), a series of Collaborative Investment Series Trust, an open-end investment company registered under the Investment Company Act of 1940 (the "1940 Act") that had the same investment objective and strategies as the Fund since the Preferred-Plus Predecessor Fund's inception on December 24, 2018.
+As a result of a reorganization that occurred before the start of business on March 7, 2022, the Fund acquired all of the assets and liabilities of the Preferred-Plus (the "Preferred-Plus Predecessor Fund"), a series of Collaborative Investment Series Trust, an openend investment company registered under the Investment Company Act of 1940 (the "1940 Act") that had the same investment objective and strategies as the Fund since the Preferred-Plus Predecessor Fund's inception on December 24, 2018.
 The Fund assumed the NAV and performance history of the Preferred-Plus Predecessor Fund.
 Performance shown in the bar chart and table for periods prior to March 7, 2022 is that of the Preferred-Plus Predecessor Fund and is not the performance of the Fund.
 The Fund's objective, policies, guidelines, and restrictions are in all material respects equivalent to those of the Preferred-Plus Predecessor Fund, which was created for reasons entirely unrelated to the establishment of a performance record.